thijsc/hermann/README.md

 #### (MRI)

-MRI currently has no zookeeper / client group support.
+MRI currently has no high level consumer or timestamp support.
+If you need this it might be a good idea to try the [rdkafka](https://github.com/appsignal/rdkafka-ruby) gem.

 ```ruby
 require 'hermann'